Contact clerking team

 Court of Protection and Medical Treatment

-Alex has been recognised for several years as one of the leading experts in the Mental Capacity Act 2005 (MCA).
+Alex has been recognised for several years as one of the leading experts in the Mental Capacity Act 2005.
 He is instructed in cases by individuals, NHS bodies, local authorities, as well as foreign governments.
 He is one of the very few practitioners who has experience of appearing/advising upon all aspects of the Court of Protection’s jurisdiction.
 Because Alex’s work straddles policy, academia and practice, he tends now to be instructed in cases raising novel points of law or policy, frequently at appellate level.

 Cases of Note: